| For Immediate ReleaseNovember 28, 2005

 life there, as well as raising funds for the Agricultural Initiative

 project that Armenia Fund USA is spearheading this year.
+The volunteers were very enthusiastic and some ‘confessed’ that

 before coming to volunteer they did not know much about Artsakh